Nord Stream 1: 1997–present

 The first pipe was completed in May 2011.
 Underwater works were completed in June 2011.
 In August 2011, Nord Stream was connected to the German OPAL pipeline, with the first gas delivery pumped in September 2011.
 Construction of the second pipe was completed in August 2012 and inaugurated in October 2012.

 The pipeline was officially inaugurated in November 2011 by German Chancellor Angela Merkel, Russian President Dmitry Medvedev, French Prime Minister François Fillon, and Dutch Prime Minister Mark Rutte at a ceremony held in Lubmin.

-During a routine annual checkup in November 2015, a small, remotely operated mine-disposal vehicle was found lying near the pipeline near Öland in the Baltic Sea.
+During a routine annual checkup in November 2015, a small, remotely operated armed mine-disposal vehicle was found lying near the pipeline near the Öland island in the Baltic Sea.
 As the craft lay in Swedish territorial waters, Nord Stream requested the Swedish Navy to remove it.

 Although the nominal capacity of the pipeline is 55 e9m3/a, it transported 59.2 e9m3 in 2021.

 On 25 July 2022, Gazprom announced it would reduce gas flows to Germany to 20% of the maximum capacity, or 50% of the current throughput.
 The company shut down the pipeline for 10 days because of maintenance and claimed the reduction was due to a repaired turbine in Montréal, Canada, that could not be delivered due to sanctions against Russia.
 The German government denied this claim and believed there was no reason for reducing the flow.
 Meanwhile, during a press conference in Tehran, Putin said that these flows could be increased again if Russia receives more turbines from the manufacturer.

 On 31 August 2022, Gazprom halted any gas delivery through Nord Stream 1 for three days, officially because of maintenance.
 On 2 September 2022, the company announced that natural gas supplies via the Nord Stream 1 pipeline would remain shut off indefinitely until the main gas turbine at the Portovaya compressor station near St Petersburg was fixed due to an engine oil leak.
 Gazprom justified this by claiming that European Union sanctions against Russia had resulted in technical problems, preventing it from providing the full volume of contracted gas through the pipeline; Siemens Energy, which maintains the turbine, rejected this and stated that there are no legal obstacles to its provision of maintenance for the pipeline.